arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ## Congratulations

 You are just a few easy steps from deploying your very own IoT project.
-Having a project connected to the Arduino Cloud for Business opens up many possibilities, such as tracking data in real time, triggering remote devices and building wireless systems.
+Having a project connected to the Arduino Cloud for Business opens up many possibilities, such as tracking data in real-time, triggering remote devices and building wireless systems.

 What will you create?